arc-bphc/arc-iot/arc-iot.md

 Each bomb has four possible states:

-* **Armed** - when the bomb has not been defused.
+* **Armed** - the initial state of the bomb.
-* **Defused** - when the bomb has been defused by carrying out the instructions on the RFID tag, but not moved to the quarantine area.
+* **Disarmed** - when the RFID tag of a bomb has been scanned but the bomb has not been Defused.
+The bomb can only be moved in this state.
-* **Quarantined** - when the bomb has been successfully placed in the quarantine area after being defused.
+* **Defused** - when the bomb has been successfully placed in the quarantine area after being Disarmed.
 * **Exploded** - happens when the bomb has been moved when in an Armed state.
 This will result in a penalty.
+The bomb cannot be Defused after this.y

 ### Individual Round

 The robot will start from a box in the Arena.
-The participant must ensure that their robot is connected to the competition WiFi.
-The bombs will be placed by the competition organisers in the Arena.
+The participant must ensure that their robot is connected to the competition's WiFi network.
+The bombs and RFID tags will be placed by the competition organisers in the Arena.

-The robot must search for an RFID tag in the Arena.
-This must be scanned by the robot.
-On scanning, the server will return a series of numbers which correspond to an instruction.
+The robot must go to an RFID tag in the Arena.
+This must be scanned by the robot to set the status of the bomb to Disarmed.
+On scanning the RFID tag, a display will show the number of the bomb to be Defused.
+This bomb must be moved to the quarantine area within **60 seconds** of scanning the RFID tag.
+On placing the bomb in the Quarantine area, the bomb will be marked as Defused and points will be awarded for the same.

-There can be three types of instructions for the bombs.
-The instructions are provided are just a simple sequence of numbers.

-Examples of these instructions are given below:

-1. 1-Digit Instruction - e.g. **1** - The bomb numbered '1' is defused and can be moved to the quarantine area.
-2. 2-Digit Instruction - e.g. **4 4** - The bomb numbered '4' can be moved even **after** another tag is scanned consecutively.
-3. N-Digit Instruction - e.g. **5 2 7 3 6** - The bomb numbered '5' can only be defused once the bombs numbered '2', '7', '3', and '6' are defused and quarantined.
-'2', '3', '7', and '6' can be defused and quarantined in any order.
-Once the pre-requisite bombs are defused, '5' can be moved to the quarantine area.
+In case the player is *not* able to move the bomb to the Quarantine area in time, the bomb will explode and a penalty will be imposed on the team.
+No points will be awarded to the team after it explodes.

-Type-1 bombs **must** be quarantined right after defusing them.
-If another RFID tag is scanned before defusing it, the bomb's state will reset (i.e., it must be defused again) and a penalty will be imposed.
+The bomb must not be moved till it is Disarmed (by scanning the corresponding RFID tag).
+In case it is moved before Disarming, the bomb will explode and a penalty will be imposed.

-Type-2 and Type-3 bombs do not have this restriction.
-Nevertheless, if **any** bomb is Armed (not defused) when moved, the bomb will explode and penalty points be awarded.

 Each team gets a total of **5 minutes** in the Arena to get as many points as they can.

 #### Scoring System

-* Type-1 Bomb Defusal: 20 points
+* Bomb Defusal: 20 points
-* Type-2 Bomb Defusal: 10 points
-* Type-3 Bomb Defusal: 50 points for defusing the bomb, 10 points for defusing each of the pre-requisite bombs.
-Points are also awarded for defusing the pre-requisite bombs.
-* Quarantining a bomb (any type): 50 points
+* Quarantining: 50 points

 #### Penalty

-* Lifting an Armed bomb: -50 points and the bomb cannot be defused again
+* Bomb Explosion: -50 points and the bomb cannot be defused again
-* Scanning two tags consecutively for a Type-1 bomb: -10 points
+* Scanning two tags consecutively: -10 points

 ### Knockout Round